a2i2/face-recognition/README.md

 The pipeline can be run in two different modes: `server` and `batch`:
 * `server` mode:
   - Usage: `python3 -m face-recognition server [-w]`
   - Description: Runs an HTTP server that provides REST endpoints for person/face registration and recognition.
-Additionally, the `-w` flag can be used to run a TCP server alongside the HTTP server that will provide frames and face detection from a local webcam.
+Additionally, the `-w`/`--webcam` flag can be used to run a TCP server alongside the HTTP server that will provide frames and face detection from a local webcam.
+NOTE: This currently only works on Linux.
+See the [Known Issues](#known-issues) section.
 * `batch` mode:
   - Usage: `python3 -m face-recognition batch`
   - Description: Processes a directory of image files and produce an encoding for each one.